INN/docs/how-to-work-with-us/pull-requests.md

 ##### What should I expect after submitting a PR?

-After your submit a PR, designated team members (usually a primary and secondary reviewer for each of our projects) will get a chance to review your work.
+After your submit a PR, designated team members (usually a primary and secondary reviewer for each of our projects as designated in the project's contributing.md) will get a chance to review your work.
 Your PR may undergo changes before it is merged, so don't be surprised, discouraged, or hurt if we ask you to change things or if we make changes ourselves.

 ##### What does a good PR look like?